 David Stokes of Technology Systems has developed a comprehensive configuration to meet the requirements of Rapid Learning Cycles in the Atlassian platform (Confluence® and Jira®).
 In addition to the features above, his solution includes:

-- Team Boards for use inside the Learning Cycle to show progress towards closing Knowledge Gaps.
+- Team Board for use inside the Learning Cycle to show progress towards closing Knowledge Gaps.

-- Team Knowledge Libraries that can form the basis of an Organizational Knowledge Library, leveraging the ability to link Jira and Confluence together.
+- Team Knowledge Libraries that can form the basis of an Organizational Knowledge Library that leverages the ability to link Jira and Confluence together.